Public Transport in Bangkok

 Saphan Taksin Station – Chao Phraya Express Boat Interchange

 You can change from the BTS to the Chao Phraya Express boat & the riverside hotel shuttle boats at Saphan Taksin station.
-The Sathorn pier is linked to the station by escalator and walkway.
+The Sathorn pier is linked to the station by an escalator and walkway.

 Skytrain Bangkok BTS Tip